-GBARZ (Galvanized Reinforcement Bars) is unaffected by UV ray exposure during field storage and installation period.
+GBARZ (Galvanized Reinforcement Bars) is unaffected by UV rays exposure during field storage and installation period.

-ECR coating break down under UV ray exposure.
+ECR coating break down under UV rays exposure.

-GBARZ (Galvanized Reinforcement Bars) coatings are tenacious and resistant to scratching and chipping during Shipping and placement.
+GBARZ (Galvanized Reinforcement Bars) coatings are impact and scratch resistant to support any mode of shipping and placement.

 Only cut ends need touch-up in the field because of cathodic protection ability of zinc.